PrismarineJS/mineflayer/docs/api.md

 All teams known to the bot

+Reset on each login (every server switch on a proxy network); the object is kept and its entries are dropped without `teamRemoved` events.

 #### bot.teamMap

 Mapping of member to team.
 Uses usernames for players and UUIDs for entities.

+Reset on each login; the object is kept and its entries are dropped.

 #### bot.controlState